Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Trade with Senior at Fighting Club to get a Mewtwo Lv60!_

-Trade a Hitmonlee Lv.23 for his Mewtwo Lv.60.
-It can be found in Legends packs, catalog #B38.
+Hitmonlee Lv23
+> Pack: Legends | Card Album: B38

 ***